mcmire/address_standardization/README.md

 ## Support

-If you need help, you can get in touch with me here on Github, or via:
+If you need help, you can get in touch with me here:

   * **Twitter**: [@mcmire](http://twitter.com/mcmire)
   * **Email**: <elliot.winkler@gmail.com>